 Getting the Job Done: Should You Hire a House Painter?

 When it comes time to paint, you have two options: paint it yourself or hire someone else to do it.
 When looking for a good painter, start by asking for recommendations from your friends and family in the area.

 If you’re working with a real estate agent, ask for a referral.
 Your agent will likely have a list of vetted house painters and will be able to speak to their work.

 You can also ask friends and family for referrals, and that way, you get to check out the painter’s work first-hand.

-If you can’t find a personal recommendation, look online, using resources like Houzz, Angie’s List, Yelp and Nextdoor to find a painter.
+If you can’t find a personal recommendation, look online.
+Use resources like Houzz, Angie’s List, Yelp, and Nextdoor to find a painter.

 What do you think about the paint colors mentioned here?
-Do you have any go-to colors that you just love?
+Do you have any go-to interior or exterior colors that you just love?
 Add them in the Comment section below.

 Contributor's Bio: Dani Vanderboegh is a senior editor for Inman, a leading news source for real estate agents and brokers.
 She has a master’s degree in editing from the Missouri School of Journalism.